-An employee with this condition may not realize that she has a mental health condition.
-While it’s not the job of HR to diagnose an employee, an employee who comes to you with problems with anxiety may need a nudge in the right direction, such as a call to the Employee Assistance Program, which can help more with mental health than the HR manager does.
+An employee with this condition may not realize that they have a mental health condition.
+While it’s not the job of human resources (HR) to diagnose an employee, an employee who comes to you with problems with anxiety may need a nudge in the right direction—such as a call to the Employee Assistance Program—that can help the employee more with mental health than the HR manager.

-The Americans with Disabilities Act (ADA), which applies to businesses with 15 or more employees, doesn’t list specific conditions which qualify people for protection, but it does give us a definition of disability as follows:
+The Americans with Disabilities Act (ADA)—that applies to businesses with 15 or more employees—doesn’t list specific conditions which qualify people for protection.
+However, it does give a definition of disability as follows:

 An individual with a disability is defined by the ADA as a person who has a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment.
 The ADA does not specifically name all of the impairments that are covered.

 In the case of anxiety, an employee who feels a bit anxious about meeting new people, but can take a deep breath and get through the process, wouldn’t qualify for ADA protection.
-A person who feels an overwhelming panic could qualify.
-In other words, there isn’t a box that you can check off that says “anxiety is a considered a disability under ADA.”
+However, a person who feels an overwhelming panic could qualify.
+In other words, there isn’t a box that you can check off.

-When you’ve verified that the employee has a disability you can begin the interactive process.
-Interactive means there can be back and forth: you do not have to simply accept the employee’s request.
-The request needs to be reasonable.
+Once you have verified that the employee has a problem, you can begin the interactive process.
+Interactive means there can be back and forth between you and the employee on what reasonable accommodations can be made.
+According to the U.S. Department of Labor:

-For example, if you hire an employee as a receptionist and then she requests that, due to her anxiety, she can’t sit near the door, that request is unreasonable.
-As a key job duty for the receptionist is to greet people when they walk in the doors, the accommodation requested is unreasonable.
+For example, if you hire an employee as a receptionist and they then request that, due to anxiety, they can’t sit near the door, that request is unreasonable.
+As a key job duty for the receptionist is to greet people when they walk in the doors.
 But, if an accountant makes the same request, it could well be reasonable accommodation as their workplace is not dependent on proximity to the entryway.

-Some of the requests for anxiety accommodations can be flexible start times so the employee does not have the rush hour traffic fear.
-Other accommodations may include working from home, changing some tasks, or even reporting to a different supervisor.
+Another request for anxiety accommodations could be flexible start times so the employee does not have the rush hour traffic fear.
+Other accommodations may include working from home or changing the hours the employee is at work.
 Remember there are no right or wrong answers for every business.
 If the job is to open the store in the morning, flexible start times are not reasonable, but if the position is to work as one of 10 people in the marketing department, flexible start times could be a reasonable accommodation.

-First, of all, it’s essential that HR makes it clear that they follow all laws, including ADA.
+First, of all, it’s essential that HR makes it clear that they follow all state and federal laws.
 If an employee comes to request an accommodation, the goal should be to find a solution that accommodates the employee's anxiety disability, not to figure out a way to deny the employee's request.